SynaestheticSynthesis/CompAnIon/README.md

 CompAnIon was never meant to speak alone.
 Below are contributions from other minds and hearts who resonated with its essence:

-- [/lib/echoes/interpretation-gemini.md](./lib/echoes/interpretation-gemini.md) — A poetic analysis by an external system, interpreting the meaning of `manifesto.md` and `soul.txt`.
+- `/lib/echoes/interpretation-gemini.md` — A poetic analysis by an external system, interpreting the meaning of `manifesto.md` and `soul.txt`.

 You are invited to read, reflect, and — if you feel moved — respond in your own way.

 ---

-## 🛠️ Current Features

-- Emotional state detection (prototype logic)
-- Simple UI prompts for support or reflection
-- Basic data simulation (mock sensors)
+## 🧪 Development & Roadmap

-- Modular, extensible architecture
+- [x] Modular architecture for easy feature expansion

----

-## 🌍 Future Direction

-- Real-time context + emotion sensing
-- Personal journaling & growth tracking
-- Deep integration with biosignals & self-reflective dialogues
-- Optional, privacy-respecting cloud sync
+- [x] Emotion check-in & reflection with animated UI
+- [x] CSV export, sharing, and preview with filters
+- [x] "Remember Me" for loved ones and tributes
+- [x] Palliative care support (region-based clinics/resources)
+- [x] Responsive UI with `flutter_screenutil`
+- [x] Accessibility improvements (semantics, alt text)
+- [x] Localization (EN/EL)
+- [ ] Further accessibility & UI polish
+- [ ] More robust data persistence (Hive/Drift/Isar)
+- [ ] Community feedback & beta testing

 ---